Chart Color Schemes

 Pottsville has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 30 projects that may affect this region.
-Notable projects include Pottsville Marketplace, Pottsville High School, Solis Pottsville, and Cabarita West - Tanglewood.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 30 potential impact projects in total.
+Key initiatives include Pottsville Marketplace, Pottsville High School, Solis Pottsville, and Cabarita West - Tanglewood.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.